 A Day Trip to Volcanoes National Park The main reason to come to the Big Island of Hawai’i is to see live volcanoes (although there are many other things to do with kids.)
 There are two ways to do this, by air or by land at Volcanoes National Park — we did both.
 But if you are going to Volcanoes National Park, plan on taking the whole day (at least.)
 To start, you will probably be staying on the dry side of the island near Kona, so expect a 2.5-3 hour drive.
 You will start off driving through black volcanic wasteland, like driving through the American Southwest but instead of desert sand, it is black lava.
 Lava field with Mauna Kea in the background Once you round the tip of the island, the climate and ecosystem start to change.
 The weather gets chillier and the landscape greener.
 After all, Hilo, just north of Volcanoes National Park is the one of the wettest cities in the United States with over 200 inches of rain per year.
 There is a lot to do within Volcanoes National Park so if you haven’t gotten a picnic lunch, you probably want to get something to eat before entering the park.
 We stopped at Kiawe Kitchen in Volcano, HI for some Hawaiian Pizza.
 Your first stop upon entering the park should be the Kilauea Visitor Center to get the lay of the land and put together your plan on what attractions you want to see.
 Depending on the age of your kids and their physical fitness, there are a variety of hikes and activities to choose from.
 The Volcanoes National Park Things to Do page also gives you a good idea of what sights to see depending on how long you want to spend in the park.
 We did the Crater Rim Drive tour, which brings you past many of the main sites and a section of the caldera (note that the loop is usually closed at parts due to volcanic activity.)
 From the Kilauea Overlook you can get some excellent views of the steaming caldera.
 Kilauea Crater Next up were the steam vents and sulphur banks.
 Standing near the steam vents were like getting a facial, but the little one wasn’t so sure she liked it.
 Avoiding the steam vents A little further down the road we stopped to explore the Thurston Lava Tube.
 We were amazed by the vegetation.
 You go from such a desolate landscape to a lush rainforest.
 After a 20 minute walk we reached the lava tube.
 While lit for a portion of the tube, it was still a bit dark so you need to be careful where you walk.
 Outside the Thurston Lava Tube Inside the Lava Tube Following the Lava Tube, we went from lush to dry with a 1/2 mile hike (each way) along the Devastation Trail.
 Along the way, we kept our eyes out for Nene, a goose that is the official state bird of Hawai’i.
 From Devastation Trail, we took a hike to see the Keanakako’i Crater.
 Keanakako’i crater You have an option to hike down into and across the crater but by that time, little legs were tired so we got back into the car to complete our loop of the Big Island.
 What to bring for a Day Trip to Volcanoes National Park: Sturdy walking shoes or hiking booths Sunscreen A warm sweatshirt and/or raincoat (temperature vary even within the park) A flashlight for exploring the Thurston Lava Tube Water and snacks A camera After you leave the park, there is still so much more to see on a drive around the Big Island, particularly Akaka Falls.
 For more ideas, check out my post on things to do on the Big Island with Kids.
 Find this useful?
 Share it!
 Pin Share Tweet Flipboard WhatsApp Email Written by We3Travel and was last updated on October 16, 2019.
-Read more about United States, Family Trips, Destinations Related Posts Things to do in Mystic, Connecticut with Kids 5 Reasons to Take a Disney VIP Tour [and 3 Reasons Not To] Introducing Kids to Amish History at the Hans Herr House 1 Comment on “A Day Trip to Volcanoes National Park” Leave a Reply Cancel replyYour email address will not be published.
+Read more about United States, Family Trips, Destinations, Hawaii Related Posts Things to Do and Places to Eat with Kids on Maui 7 Reasons to take a Haleakala Tour (During the Day!)
+5 Things to do on Hawaii’s Big Island with Kids 1 Comment on “A Day Trip to Volcanoes National Park” Leave a Reply Cancel replyYour email address will not be published.
 Required fields are marked * Name * Email * This site uses Akismet to reduce spam.
 Learn how your comment data is processed. […] Visit Volcanoes National Park — this is the only place in Hawai’i where you are going to see a live volcano (or at […] Reply Get your free Family Vacation Planning Kit Sign up for our newsletter and receive a Family Vacation Planning Kit!
 We3Travel.com will use the information you provide on this form to send you newsletters.
 You can unsubscribe at any time by clicking the link in the footer of any email you receive from us, or by contacting email@example.com.
 By clicking below, you agree that we may process your information in accordance with these terms.